chenmingyong0423/go-mongox-doc/docs/en/contribute.md

 next: false
 ---
 # Contribution
-> Contribute to go-mongox!
+> Contribute to go mongox!
-- With your participation, `go-mongox` will become even more powerful!
+- With your participation, `go mongox` will become even more powerful!
-- You can contribute to `go-mongox` in the following ways:
+- You can contribute to `go mongox` in the following ways:

-## Spread the Word About go-mongox
+## Spread the Word About go mongox
-- Share `go-mongox` on your blog, social media, and let more people know about it.
+- Share `go mongox` on your blog, social media, and let more people know about it.
-- On `GitHub`, give [go-mongox](https://github.com/chenmingyong0423/go-mongox) a triple hit ([Star](https://github.com/chenmingyong0423/go-mongox/stargazers), [Fork](https://github.com/chenmingyong0423/go-mongox/network/members) and [Watch](https://github.com/chenmingyong0423/go-mongox/watchers)).
+- On `GitHub`, give [go mongox](https://github.com/chenmingyong0423/go-mongox) a triple hit ([Star](https://github.com/chenmingyong0423/go-mongox/stargazers), [Fork](https://github.com/chenmingyong0423/go-mongox/network/members) and [Watch](https://github.com/chenmingyong0423/go-mongox/watchers)).
-- Write tutorials, blogs, videos, etc., to share your experience using `go-mongox`.
+- Write tutorials, blogs, videos, etc., to share your experience using `go mongox`.
 - Help others solve problems on [Stack Overflow](https://stackoverflow.com/questions/tagged/go-mongox) and [Github issues](https://github.com/chenmingyong0423/go-mongox/issues).

-## Participate in the Development of go-mongox
+## Participate in the Development of go mongox
 - Submit `Pull Requests` on [GitHub](https://github.com/chenmingyong0423/go-mongox/pulls) to fix bugs or add new features.
-- Write plugins for `go-mongox` to extend its functionality.
+- Write plugins for `go mongox` to extend its functionality.

 ### Preparation

-- **Fork the Project:** Before you begin, please [Fork go-mongox](https://github.com/chenmingyong0423/go-mongox/fork) into your own `GitHub` repository so that you can make modifications and submit them from your own repository.
+- **Fork the Project:** Before you begin, please [Fork go mongox](https://github.com/chenmingyong0423/go-mongox/fork) into your own `GitHub` repository so that you can make modifications and submit them from your own repository.
 - **Set Up Development Environment:**
     - **Install Go:** Ensure that you have installed Go, with a version higher than `1.20`.
-    - **Install make Tool:** `go-mongox` utilizes `make` to manage the project.
+    - **Install make Tool:** `go mongox` utilizes `make` to manage the project.
 Make sure you have installed the `make` tool.
     - **Install Dependencies:** Execute the `make setup` command in the project's root directory.
 This command will install the necessary dependencies and configure `git` hooks, code formatting, and code checking tools.

 ### Contribution Process